 Roles And responsibilities

-The e-Safety support updates the Headteacher and Governors.
+The Online-Safety support updates the Headteacher and Governors.
 All Governors have an understanding of the issues at our school in relation to local and national guidelines and advice.

 This policy (for staff, governors, visitors and pupils), is to protect the interests and safety of the whole school community.
 It is linked to the following mandatory school policies: Home-school agreements, Behaviour, Health and Safety, Child Protection, and PSHE policies including Anti-bullying.